 6. | Data Capture Form

-Your landing page needs to integrate a form which serves as data capture and verification mechanism.
+Your landing page needs to integrate a form that serves as data capture and verification mechanism.
 An embedded form on a landing page allows a site visitor to enter data that is sent to a server for capture and processing.
 Online forms can resemble paper forms because visitors fill out the form using checkboxes, radio buttons, or text fields.
 Forms can be used to capture a wide variety of data including email addresses, preferences, promotional codes and much more.

 There are many methods to integrate a form into a landing page including 3rd party applications, plugins or a full-featured marketing automation platform.
 Deploying forms into a landing page should be integrated with a single database and all other online marketing functions in order to provide real-time results with alerts and other essential automation functions.